Mets acting GM Zack Scott arrested on DUI charge - NewsBreak

 Mets acting GM Zack Scott arrested on DUI charge

-NEW YORK — (AP) — The New York Mets say they are “surprised and deeply disappointed” to learn acting general manager Zack Scott was arrested on charges of driving while intoxicated.
+NEW YORK — (AP) — New York Mets acting general manager Zack Scott was arrested on charges of driving while intoxicated, hours after attending a fundraiser at team owner Steve Cohen's house.

 Scott was arrested on a DUI charge around 4:15 a.m.
 Tuesday in suburban White Plains, New York.
 Police found him asleep at the wheel of his SUV at a traffic light and determined he was intoxicated, White Plains police Capt.
 James Spencer said.
 He said Scott refused a breathalyzer test.